 In March 2014, Governor Cuomo announced that Buffalo-based LP Ciminelli was chosen as lead developer for the Hub at RiverBend and on September 23, 2014 Governor Cuomo officially broke ground on the site.
 Construction of the structural steel frame of the 1.2 million square foot SolarCity GigaFactory began in February 2015.

 Currently, the building is fully enclosed as work focuses on the building’s process systems.
-The hiring process has begun with solar panel production expected to begin in the second quarter of 2017.
+The hiring process has begun with solar panel production expected to begin in the third quarter of 2017.

 In November of 2013, Governor Cuomo announced the Buffalo High-Tech Manufacturing Innovation Hub at RiverBend.
-What was initially a $225 million Buffalo Billion investment, the largest single State investment in Western New York, creating an estimated 850 new jobs and leveraging $1.5 billion in private investment, was updated by the Governor on September 23, 2014 with the announcement that the state will invest $500 million ($350 million in capital and $150 million in tax credits) through the Buffalo Billion and $250 million in other state resources, helping to create more than 3,000 new jobs in Buffalo (and an additional 2,000 jobs in New York State) and leverage $5 billion in private investment for the future SolarCity GigaFactory.
+What was initially a $225 million Buffalo Billion investment, the largest single State investment in Western New York, creating an estimated 850 new jobs and leveraging $1.5 billion in private investment, was updated by the Governor on September 23, 2014 with the announcement that the state will invest $500 million ($350 million in capital and $150 million in tax credits) through the Buffalo Billion and $250 million in other state resources, helping to create thousands of jobs in Buffalo and New York State.
 The facility will be the largest of its kind in the Western Hemisphere with more than 1 gigawatt of annual solar capacity when it reaches full production.